ciubotarum/coding-challanges/src/theory.md

 * refer to the immediate parent class
 * can access superclass methods, constructors, and variables
 * differentiate between a superclass method and a subclass method

+## `static`

+* a particular member (variable, method, nested class) belongs to class itself
+* can call static methods without creating an instance of a class `MyClass.s taticVar`